-The best way to describe the Test Viewer is to simple use it.
+The best way to learn your way around the Test Viewer is to use it.
 Let’s go back to our sample design from the “A Sample Design” section.
 We can now test it in the Test Viewer.
 Open the Test Viewer, find the Task name drop down on the toolbar, select our FixationTask and press play.
 If you didn’t miss any steps in building your task or add typos to scripts, everything should work as expected.
 Notice though that after we don’t fixate on the central circle, it sticks around during the ITI.
 This is a bug in our design.
 Since we set the fixateGraphic visible during the Fixation state and then return to the ITI without leaving the Trial level or setting the fixateGraphic invisible again, it stays visible until we complete a trial successfully.
 Let’s fix this by adding:

 fixateGraphic.visible = false;